NVIDIA/aistore/docs/etl.md

 ## Introduction

 [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) is "the general procedure of copying data from one or more sources into a destination system which represents the data differently from the source(s) or in a different context than the source(s)" ([wikipedia](https://en.wikipedia.org/wiki/Extract,_transform,_load)).
 In order to run custom ETL transforms *inline* and *close to data*, AIStore supports running custom ETL containers *in the storage cluster* .

-As such, AIS-ETL (capability) requires Kubernetes.
+As such, AIS-ETL (capability) requires [Kubernetes](https://kubernetes.io).
 Each specific transformation is defined by its specification - a regular Kubernetes YAML (see examples below).

 * To start distributed ETL processing, a user needs to send documented **init** request to the AIStore endpoint.

-  >  The request carries YAML spec ultimately triggers creating [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) that run the user's ETL logic inside.
+  >  The request carries YAML spec and ultimately triggers creating [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) that run the user's ETL logic inside.

 * Upon receiving **init**, AIS proxy broadcasts the request to all AIS targets in the cluster.

 * When a target receives **init**, it starts the container locally on the same (the target's) machine.

-* Targets use `kubectl` to initialize the pod and gather necessary information for future runtime.
+* Targets use `kubectl` to initialize the pods and gather necessary information for future runtime.

 ## Communication Mechanisms